Gum Disease Treatment: Deep Cleaning

 Gum disease increases your risk of systemic health problems, making it more difficult for your immune system to do its job.
-Ask Dr. Shirgavi, Dr. Schiano, or Dr. Polnar how non-surgical periodontal therapy can help with problems like heart disease, pneumonia, premature labor, and more.
+Ask Dr. Shirgavi or Dr. Schiano how non-surgical periodontal therapy can help with problems like heart disease, pneumonia, premature labor, and more.

 Gingivitis is often painless at first, making it difficult to diagnose without regular dental checkups.
 Inflammation of the gums can be a potentially serious condition, which is why it’s vital to get regular dental exams from Abington Dental Associates.

 If you have been diagnosed with or are concerned you might have gingivitis, we offer a range of treatments to reverse or stop gum disease’s progression.
 If you are in the early stages of gingivitis, most treatment options are non-surgical procedures.